Skip to main content

 Christina Alexander, RN, BSN, OCN

-Christina Alexander, RN, BSN, OCNChristina is an oncology nurse who had to quickly transition to working in a COVID intensive care unit (ICU).
-“During the COVID-19 pandemic, my role and responsibilities quickly shifted from caring for only adult oncology patients to medical patients to ICU patients on ventilators.
-The challenges of learning how to care for these patients also provided an opportunity to experience a type of nursing I probably would have never experienced otherwise.”
+Christina is an oncology nurse who had to quickly transition to working in a COVID intensive care unit (ICU).
+"During the COVID-19 pandemic, my role and responsibilities quickly shifted from caring for only adult oncology patients to medical patients to ICU patients on ventilators.
+The challenges of learning how to care for these patients also provided an opportunity to experience a type of nursing I probably would have never experienced otherwise."

 Not only was the transition in the unit difficult, but she points out her role as a nurse changed too.
 "You wanted to be a good nurse, and you wanted to take the time to really wash your patient's matted hair, but you also counted the hours the N95 had already been on your face, and you started to think about retaining your own CO2, and how thirsty you were, and did you pee today?
 I hope I have a really good seal on my face.
 Will the patient even survive this?"